Find the best autism diet specifically for your child, used as an effective treatment for autism, including the anti-candida diet.

-The most common autism diet currently used at this time is the gluten casein free diet.
+The most common autism diet plan currently used at this time is one that is gluten and casein free.
 Gluten is an elastic protein formed when moisture is added to flour.
 The other ingredient, casein, is usually found in dairy products.
+This diet not only relieves celiac disease symptoms and symptoms of dairy intolerance, but it also helps to decrease the level of opioid peptides believed to be causing signs and symptoms.
+Any children with gastrointestinal issues, such as constipation or diarrhea, should strongly consider this.
+For more info, click the link above...

 • Recurrent yeast infections